iterative/dvc.org/content/blog/2021-10-26-october-21-community-gems.md

 title: October '21 Community Gems
 date: 2021-10-26
 description: |
-  A roundup of technical Q&A's from the DVC and CML communities.
+  A roundup of technical Q&A's from the DVC community.
 This month: DVC stages, working with outputs, DVC API, and more.
 descriptionLong: |
-  A roundup of technical Q&A's from the DVC and CML community.
+  A roundup of technical Q&A's from the DVC community.
 This month: DVC stages, working with outputs, DVC API, and more.
 picture: 2021-10-26/gems-cover.png
 author: milecia_mcgregor